surniaulula/wpsso/readme.txt

 **WPSSO Core uses your *existing content* for meta tags and Schema markup:**

-There's no need to manually re-enter descriptions, titles, select images / videos, etc. WPSSO Core reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about anything and everything. ;-)
+There's no need to manually re-enter descriptions, titles, select images / videos, etc. WPSSO Core reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about anything and everything. ;-) WPSSO Core is also language / locale aware, allowing you to define different plugin option values for different languages!

 **WPSSO Core includes advanced *quality control* features and options:**